 Somehow I’m Neither Here Nor There

-She woke up with a horrible stomach ache.
-Her head was fuzzy, dizzy, but nothing she would consider a headache.
-In fact, she wondered if having a headache would have been preferable to the feeling of possibly puking at any given moment.
+Madeline woke with a horrible stomach ache.
+Her head was fuzzy, dizzy, but not aching.
+In fact, she wondered if having a headache would be preferable to the feeling of possibly puking at any given moment.
 Just getting out of bed felt like a risk, but she had no choice.
 Recalling the events from last night, she realized she failed.
 She drank too much.
-The heavy cream churning in her tummy was testament to that fact.
+The heavy cream churning in her tummy was a testament to that.
 She embarrassed herself in front of the contact.
-What the hell was she thinking?
+What the hell had she been thinking?
 All the promises she made to herself that she was going to succeed, that she was going to impress Levi, were broken to pieces.
 She could do better than this, she knew she could.
-The only recourse she had now was to somehow prove it.
+Her only recourse was to somehow prove it.
 Nothing she could say to Levi could right the wrong.
 If she were him, she would have lost all confidence in this weak, human girl.
 Up to this point, the only thing she had proven was that she was typical: all words and no substance.

 Getting out of her bed slowly, she went into the adjoining bathroom and splashed some cold water on her face to wake herself up.
 Then, turning the water to warm, she began to wash off the makeup from last night that had smeared as she slept, making her look like a gutter tart.
-Blotting her skin dry with a soft cotton towel, she then ran a brush through her long auburn waves.
+After blotting her skin dry with a soft cotton towel, she ran a brush through her long auburn waves.
 With the faucet off, she could once again hear the muffled music coming from the loft.
-She was really going to regret this day, but decided it was better to rip the bandaid off and go confront him, rather than staying in her room hiding.
+She was really going to regret this day but decided it was better to rip the band-aid off and go confront him, rather than staying in her room hiding.
 Not being picky about what she wore, she pulled on some sweatpants and a comfortable t-shirt.
-Picking up the black dress she’d dropped onto the carpet the night before, she headed for the kitchen.
-She needed something to settle her stomach.
+Picking up the black dress she’d dropped onto the carpet the night before, she headed for the kitchen looking for something to settle her stomach.

 Beyond calming her tummy, she needed to psych herself up to approach Levi.
 She couldn’t face him cowering like a child.
 Cowering wasn’t her thing.
-In her mind, she decided to screw everything that had happened up to this point.
+In her mind, she decided to scrub everything that had happened up to this point.
 Screw her bad behavior, and falling over herself whenever Levi flirted with her.
-She was being stupid.
+She’d been stupid.
 Plain and simple.
 She needed to start seriously thinking about her well being and her future.
 She needed to prove she wasn’t a ball of clay that was shaped by whatever impressed itself upon her.
 She was strong and needed to start showing it.

 “I fixed you some fruit.”

-He stopped mid punch and walked over to his cell phone, shutting off the app that was pumping his music through the bluetooth speakers around the loft.
-Grabbing a towel, Levi dabbed the sweat off his face and then draped it over his shoulders as he sauntered up to her and oddly patted her on the head.
+He stopped mid punch and sauntered to his cell phone, shutting off the app that was pumping his music through the Bluetooth speakers around the loft.
+Grabbing a towel, Levi dabbed the sweat off his face and then draped it over his shoulders as he approached Madeline and oddly patted her on the head.

-Expecting the worst, Madeline turned to follow him, watching him grab the plate and some chopsticks, and take it to the living room.
-As he sat, he repeated the same Japanese phrase of thankfulness in a somber manner as he did days ago.
+Expecting the worst, Madeline turned to follow him take the plate and some chopsticks to the living room.
+As he sat, he repeated the same Japanese phrase of thankfulness somberly as he did days ago.

 “You’re not eating?” he arched a brow before taking his first bite.